 Most people assume all dental lasers work the same way: point, activate, and the job is done.
 But the science behind dental laser technology varies enormously from one system to the next, and those differences have a very real impact on what you feel, how fast you heal, and whether you even need a shot before your procedure.
-If you’ve heard about laser dentistry and wondered why some practices rave about it while others offer a more limited version, the answer comes down to the specific type of laser being used.
+If you have heard about laser dentistry and wondered why some practices rave about it while others offer a more limited version, the answer comes down to the specific type of laser being used.

 At Beechnut Dental Care, Dr. Mitch Dang uses the Solea laser, a technology that stands in a class of its own when compared to conventional dental laser systems.
 Dr. Dang, a University of Texas Health Science Center graduate and recipient of the Hanau Best of the Best Award of Excellence in Prosthodontics, is committed to bringing the most advanced and patient-friendly tools into his laser dentistry practice.
 Understanding what separates Solea from other lasers helps explain why so many patients leave their appointments surprised by how comfortable the experience actually was.